vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 **S:** Feature-wise, I'm quite OK with what GIMP is right now.
 I have to admit that some of the current stuff in the GIMP development version is still above my head - like for example, I have no real concept yet of the difference of compositing and blending.
 Learning that it was 2 different things was quite useful.
 I hope that we can get the documentation of GIMP up-to-speed in time.

 I'm more concerned about the project management.
 As in how do we decide what new feature go into GIMP, how do we decide how they get into GIMP, how do we decide what GIMP development will look like, for instance post-2.10.
 Because you see it yourself, right now, our release cycles are much too long.
 Even the fact that we have actual release cycles is probably bad.
 If you have a look at services like Twitter or similar, they are constantly releasing.
-They just push new features out to the people and there is a constant review "this is working, this is not working".
-With our long release cycles, users get surprised by "Ouh this does not work as it usede to.
-Why have they changed it?".
+They just push new features out to the people and there is a constant review "*this is working, this is not working*".
+With our long release cycles, users get surprised by "*Ouh this does not work as it used to.
+Why have they changed it?*".

 But yeah, the project is still a bit old-fashioned in regard to releases.
 We are trailing current development models.
 "Development models" is the term I use because I'm not even really familiar how you call this.
 I'm intrigued by the idea of having stable branches with continuously added new features, but I'm not quite sure if I want 2.10 to be constantly evolving.
 I would prefer to have 2.12.
 That's details.